Quirky Christmas vegetable ideas

 Jerusalem artichokes are easy to grow and delicious!
 The plants can be another great addition to your garden with yellow flowers on tall stems and they can also be used to create a natural windbreak for your vegetable patch.
 They are tolerant to shade too, like most soils and will improve the soil for future crops.
 But unless you are very fond of them, when you harvest them in late autumn or early winter, do make sure you get every last root out or they’ll be back next year with a vengeance.

 And the really good news is, they’re another vegetable that is versatile and easy to cook, adding a nutty, crunchy flavour to your Christmas vegetable recipes.
 You can eat them raw, add them to salads or stir-fries or bake them, mash them, sauté them or steam them, with or without peeling.
 They also go well in soup with parmesan and leek or baked like a gratin with equal measures of potatoes.
 Packed with vitamin C you just might want to make sure that you’ve scheduled a Christmas walk for later, as they can leave you feeling a little windy!

 Forget for a moment any childhood memories of compulsory beetroot at school because beets have a lot to offer.
 Available in bright orange and even striped varieties as well as the familiar purple they have an earthy flavour, perfect for a Christmas vegetable.
 They do tolerate a light frost and quite like cooler conditions so can be planted in the autumn.

-As with all our quirky vegetables they are a rich source of nutrients and contain potassium, magnesium, phosphorous, iron, folic acid, beta carotene and vitamins A, B and C. You can eat the whole plant including the beet greens and they can be used to flavour and colour your salad or roasted with a bit of olive oil with your carrots and your sweet potatoes.
+As with all our quirky vegetables, they are a rich source of nutrients and contain potassium, magnesium, phosphorus, iron, folic acid, beta carotene and vitamins A, B and C. You can eat the whole plant including the beet greens and they can be used to flavour and colour your salad or roasted with a bit of olive oil with your carrots and your sweet potatoes.